vaib-dev/Courses/7-scrum-master-role/README.md

 ## Chapter 8 - Scrum Master Anti-Patterns

 In this chapter, we will see some common anti-patterns of a Scrum Master.
+We'll discuss what kind of behavior is regarded as an anti-pattern for SM in different scenarios which also include Scrum Ceremonies.